 Update July 2021: The TechCrunch List has been officially retired.

-On Tuesday, we launched the first draft of The TechCrunch List, a verified, curated list of investors who have demonstrated a commitment to first checks and leading rounds from seed through growth, organized by market vertical.
-We constructed that list off the recommendations of more than 1,200+ founders who had submitted their information to TechCrunch over the past month.
-We also published a list of the 11 investors with the most positive founder recommendations.
+The TechCrunch List is a verified, curated list of investors who have demonstrated a recent commitment to first checks and leading rounds from seed through growth, organized by market vertical.

 After we announced the launch of the List and the mission behind it last month, we asked founders to submit their recommendations of which VCs were instrumental in their own fundraises.
 That call to action was abundantly answered: more than 1,200 founders submitted recommendations of their investors, hundreds of whom submitted paragraphs, and at times, literally pages of notes about how valuable their investors were (the longest recommendation we got was over 14 pages long).
 For those of you who submitted your information — thank you for passing it forward to other founders who are hoping to bring their dreams to reality.

 We sifted through all those hundreds of recommendations, and coupled with complementary public data from sources like Crunchbase, we constructed our initial list of first check and lead VCs.

 In all, 391 investors were included in this initial draft of The TechCrunch List, organized into 22 different verticals like consumer applications, enterprise infrastructure, digital biotech, and more.

 We’re also excited to publish a list of 11 VC investors who had the most enthusiastic recommendations from founders based on both quantity of recommendations as well as the depth of the comments submitted to us.
 For an industry that can at times feel transactional and cutthroat, these statements from founders show that sometimes the most positive relationships can also be the most remunerative.